reacttips-dev/stylex/README.md

 CometStyleXSheet.rootStyleSheet.toggleCustomTheme(!isCustomThemeActive);
 ```

-This is example for React user:
+This is example for React users:

 ```js
 import CometStyleXSheet from "@ladifire-opensource/stylex-theme";